Good Pair Days Featured Image

 If you’re familiar with the restaurant scene in Australia, Banjo was the head sommelier at legendary Melbourne restaurant, Attica, as well as the renowned Sydney institution, Quay.

 The recruitment of an expert sommelier brings a significant amount of credibility to their team, suggesting their wine selections could be quite exciting.
-The startup (previously called The Wine Gallery) has been growing since its inception in 2015, securing a $2 million investment in 2018 to expand their offering.
+Since launching in 2015 (originally as The Wine Gallery), the company has seen impressive growth, including a successful $2 million investment round in 2018 that helped expand their offering.

 Their branding is very clean, modern and engaging whilst trying to bring a bit of fun to the wine industry.
 I’m a huge fan.